keystonejs/keystone/docs/guides/custom-schema.md

 ## The problem

-A common situation where custom schema might be beneficial is incrementing a value on a list.
-Like any problem, there are multiple solutions.
-You could implement an incrementing value with [Hooks](/docs/guides/hooks.md), but in this example we're going to look at how to do this with a custom mutation.
+A common situation where custom schema would be beneficial is incrementing a value stored in the database.

 First let's define a `Page` list.
 For the sake of simplicity, we'll give it only two fields: `title` and `views`.